okfde/okfn.de/content/blog/2018/2018-05-16-openschufa-live-english.md

 type: post
 layout: post
 card: true
-published: true
+title: OpenSchufa is live!
-title: "OpenSchufa is live!"
+publishedDate: 2018-05-16
 ---

 Let's go!
 Today we launch the [data donation platform for our crowdsourcing project OpenSCHUFA](https://www.openschufa.de).
 At [openschufa.de](https://www.openschufa.de) all people can upload the data they requested from the SCHUFA.
 We will then analyze them together with our partner AlgorithmWatch to crack the SCHUFA algorithm.